 Mission and History

-Mission: To enable knowledge of nature and science by inspiring individuals, engaging communities, and connecting organizations.
+The mission of North Museum of Nature & Science is to enable knowledge of nature and science by inspiring individuals, engaging communities, and connecting organizations.

 The Museum was founded in 1953 by Franklin & Marshall College.
 Named for Lancaster businessman Hugh M. North, whose estate funded the building’s construction, the North Museum quickly became a destination in the community for introducing children to the natural world.
 Over time, dedicated staff and volunteers were among the earliest Museum professionals to embrace a philosophy of public science education.